mkazuyuki/hauc/etc/ospf.md

 After failover:
 VM is relocated to node-B.
 vR1 stoped 10.0.0.254 interface then 10.0.0.0/24 network became unreachable.
-vR2 started 10.0.0.254 intergace.
+vR2 started 10.0.0.254 interface.
 The change of the routing information to 10.0.0.0/24 network is distributed to other routers by OSPF, then the hosts in 192.168.76.0/24 become accessible to the VM.
 The VM sill has 10.0.0.254 as default-gateway, but default-gataway of vR2 is GW2, and so, the VM become accessible to the internet via GW2.

 	          INTERNET